-Terms used in this document Description/explanation of term Additional Literacy Support (ALS) Intervention to support children with literacy Early Literacy Support (ELS) Intervention to support children with literacy ELKLAN Elklan is training delivered by speech and language therapists education staff to enable them to be more effective in their sup of children with speech, language and communication needs (SLCN).
+Terms used in this document Description/explanation of term ELKLAN Elklan is training delivered by speech and language therapists to education staff to enable them to be more effective in their support of children with speech, language and communication needs (SLCN).
 ELSA Emotional Literacy Support Assistant - ELSA is a training course aimed at teaching assistants in schools.
-Examples of items covered on the course are Social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, counselling skills such as solution focused and friendship.
+Examples of items covered on the course are Social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self- esteem, counselling skills such as solution focused and friendship.
 Pupil Passports (formally IEPs) Pupil Passport- a plan or programme designed for children with SEND to help them to get the most out of their education.
 A Pupil Passport builds on the curriculum that a child with learning difficulties or disabilities is following and sets out the strategies being used to meet that child's specific needs.
 Number Shark Intervention to support children with maths Provision map A way of documenting the range of support available to pupils with SEND within a school.
 Springboard Charity providing literacy support for children Toe by toe Intervention to support children with literacy Visual timetable Timetable for an individual or class with pictures which clearly shows the activities which will be happening Word Shark Intervention to support children with literacy